Coupled Variational Reinforcement Learning for Language Model General Reasoning: Experiments

 Table~\ref{tab:main_results} presents our main experimental results across all benchmarks.
 Our approach achieves consistent improvements over the base model while outperforming the strongest baseline by 2.3\% on average, demonstrating the effectiveness of our coupled optimization framework.

 \textbf{CoVRL achieves consistent performance improvements across benchmarks.} CoVRL demonstrates substantial improvements over the base model across all tasks, achieving the highest overall performance at 50.2\%, representing a 12.4\% improvement.
 In comparison with other baselines, CoVRL achieves the strongest overall gains.
+These results suggest that coupling prior and posterior sampling provides more effective training signals.

 \textbf{Reasoning capabilities learned by CoVRL are generalizable to mathematical reasoning.} Despite training on non-mathematical questions, our approach shows substantial gains on mathematical benchmarks.
 This validates that general reasoning capabilities developed through diverse problem-solving can transfer effectively, highlighting the value of general reasoning skill development.